 We have not talked about it much before, but there are only a handful of high-level data types, and most of those fall into either categorical or quantitative values.
 Categorical data are represented as groups such as type of operating system or a programming language.
 Quantitative data are quantities (crazy, huh?) which are things we count or measure such as bytes, packets, sessions, number of servers and so on.
 Sometime categorical data may have a natural order to them.
 Rankings such as “first”, “second”, “third” or “high”, “medium”, “low” are treated like a categorical value but have an added sense of order to them.
 Sometimes the lines get blurry, TCP/UDP port numbers for example appear quantitative since they are sequential numbers going up to 65,535.
-But we have to treat them as categories: we would never add ECHO and two telnet ports to get DNS (yeah the math works out there).
+But we have to treat them as categories: we would never add echo and two telnet ports to get DNS (yeah the math works out there).
 Another confusing data type is date/time.
 Most of the time we will treat this as an ordered categorical variable (such as the year, month, day of week, etc), but other times we’ll store it as a quantity (seconds since the epoch) to enable calculations on time, and time series data.

 We have to be careful using colors to represent a quantity.
 We are relatively inaccurate when decoding quantity from color.
 But it may be used in circumstances where rough comparisons are enough.
 For example, back in Figure 5.7, it doesn’t matter if we can precisely see 1 in 724 people in Wyoming were infected with ZeroAccess.
 The color is simply communicating that Wyoming had more infections per person than any other state.

-Figure 6.8 shows three types of color palettes, sequential, divergent and qualitative, from the Color Brewer website (colorbrewer2.org).
+Figure 6.8 shows three types of color palettes, sequential, divergent and qualitative, from the Color Brewer website.
 We would select a palette of sequential colors to represent quantity or perhaps ordered categorical data.
 Sequential color palettes are built using a single hue (blue for example) and then adjust the lightness or saturation of that color to cover the range of the quantitative data.
 Divergent colors are also used on quantitative or ordered data, but help communicate above or below some middle value.
 Typically, the middle value is white and two divergent hues are used on either end.
 Divergent color scales may be used to convey two directions in the data such as above or below average (as it was used in figure 5.7).
 Finally we have qualitative colors, which are intended to not convey ordering and are used to represent categorical data.

-Figure 6.8 Sample color palettes from Color Brewer [FILENAME]
+Figure 6.8 Sample color palettes from Color Brewer [FILENAME 793725c06f008]